Johnson clinches 20th title with runaway Mexico win

-(Reuters) - Dustin Johnson collected his 20th PGA Tour victory in style when he ran away with the WGC-Mexico Championship by five strokes on Sunday.
+(Reuters) - Dustin Johnson collected his 20th PGA Tour victory in some style on Sunday when he ran away with the WGC-Mexico Championship by five strokes to move up to number two in the world.

 Johnson carded a closing five-under-par 66 at Club de Golf Chapultepec in Mexico City to claim the World Golf Championships event for the second time in three years.

-The lanky American finished at 21-under 263, while Northern Irishman McIlroy shot 67 for second place on 16-under.
+The lanky American finished at 21-under 263, while Northern Irishman Rory McIlroy shot 67 for second place on 16-under.

-Only Tiger Woods and Phil Mickelson have won more than Johnson on the PGA Tour among players currently aged under 50.
+Johnson has won at least once every year since he joined the PGA Tour in 2008.
+Only Tiger Woods (80) and Phil Mickelson (44) have won more often among players currently aged under 50.

 “To get 20 wins out here is very difficult and to do it before I turn 35 is pretty incredible,” the 34-year-old said in a greenside interview.